homerhanumat/lzchugo/content/post/i-alone-am-the-holy-one.md

 > *Above the heavens, below the earth, I alone am the holy one.*

 It's our job to remember this.
 To live from it.
-To see it in and honor it as the other.
+To see it in and honor it in everything.

 It's our birthright.
 And our responsibility.